-Each school shall provide students in grade K-8 with at least two physical education classes per week and students in grades 9-12 with one and on half years of physical education or the equivalent thereof.
+Each school shall provide students in grades K-8 with at least two physical education classes per week.
+Each school shall provide students in grades 9-12 with one and one-half years of physical education or the equivalent thereof.

-Each school shall offer options for students in grades K-12 to participate in a t least 30 minutes of physical activity within or outside of the school day.
-Physical activity may include recess and movement built into the curriculum but odes not replace physical education classes.
+Each school shall offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum, but does not replace physical education classes.